canvace/canvace.github.com/tutorials/index.md

     $ npm install -g canvace

 from the command line.
 Canvace is now ready to use: the development environment is started by executing `canvace`.
-On Windows, if `canvace` cannot be found it may be necessary to run `canvace.cmd` instead.
+On Windows, if `canvace` cannot be found or gives errors it may be necessary to run `canvace.cmd` instead.
+This is because the system automatically treats `canvace` as a JScript executable.

 The most recent version of the client library is available at [this link](http://www.canvace.com/download).
 Download it in the path you're going to develop the game into, and then import canvace.js in your game files as an external Javascript script.